dbolser/registry-factory/README.md

 ### Overview

-The registry design patterns provides a way to organize modular functionalities dynamically and achieve a unified, reusable, and interchangeable interface.
+The registry design pattern provides a way to organize modular functionalities dynamically and achieve a unified, reusable, and interchangeable interface.
 It extends the Factory design pattern without the explicit class dependency.
 Additionally, the registry supports optional meta information such as versioning, accreditation,